 Everyone's sending their thoughts and prayers.

-And uh, but anyway, another tragic school shooting, this one in Parkland, Florida, and uh Marjorie Stoneman Douglas High School.
+But anyway, another tragic school shooting, this one in Parkland, Florida.

-So if you're not calling from that area, don't call 800-941 Sean, and we'll get to those calls when we get back.
+So if you're not calling from that area, don't call 800-941-Sean.

-All right, I want to go to Senator Bill Nelson from the Rut Russell Rotunda in uh Washington, D.C.
-He has spoken with uh Broward uh County Sheriffs.
+All right, I want to go to Senator Bill Nelson from the Russell Rotunda in Washington, D.C.

 He has an update.

-Senator, we are hearing tragic news about fatalities and injuries, which we didn't know of half an hour ago.
+Senator, we are hearing tragic news about fatalities and injuries which we didn't know of half an hour ago.

 What do you know, sir?

-Unfortunately, uh I'm afraid that's true.
+Unfortunately, I'm afraid that's true.

-Uh that there are a number of fatalities.
+That there are a number of fatalities.

-And so indeed this is a very, very tragic day.
+And so, indeed, this is a very, very tragic day.

 10-4, can we get a positive confirmation on Nicholas Cruz being detained?